The Voice of Vietnam season 4: Week 4 (May 21, 2017): Semifinals

 Just like the past 3 seasons, in this round, one artist in each team with the highest combined percentage from the public's vote and their coach's point is qualified for the final, while the other act is sent home but can be brought back via Wildcard.

-On Thursday, May 25, 2017, Ngô Anh Đạt from team Noo Phước Thịnh was officially announced as the Wildcard act and will return for the Live Finals after receiving the most votes from the audience in the "Wildcard" twist.
-However, since the Live Finals was recorded before the announcement was made, Ngô Anh Đạt will only perform his Finalist's single as well as the duet with his coach, Noo Phước Thịnh in the Grand Finale show, and his performances are counted as competition performances.
+On Thursday, May 25, 2017, Ngô Anh Đạt from team Noo Phước Thịnh was officially announced as the Wildcard act and would return for the Live Finals after receiving the most votes from the audience in the "Wildcard" twist.
+However, since the Live Finals was recorded before the announcement was made, Ngô Anh Đạt only performed his finalist's single as well as the duet with his coach, Noo Phước Thịnh in the Grand Finale.

 Week 5 and 6 (May 28, 2017 & June 4, 2017): The Finals

 Just like season 3, the finals is a two-night episode.
 Night 1 featured the top 4's solo performances as well as their duets with guest performers and was pre-recorded, while Night 2 (The Grand Finale) featured the finalist (including the Wildcard artist)'s final songs as well as duets with their coaches and was broadcast live.
 The voting windows were opened from the end of Night 1 to the end of the last competition performance of Night 2.